And how some researchers are starting to get things right (2022 update)

 As humorous as the experiments may be, this dulling of attention – referred to a “inattentional blindness” and “change blindness” — exists for a good reason.
 Quite simply, our brains could not handle the cognitive load of constantly having to attend to every sound, sight, and sensation in our environment.
 We need to be able to quickly and intuitively determine what is relevant, and filter out the irrelevant—without that, we’d never be able to complete tasks because our minds would constantly be bouncing from one distraction to another.
 Filtering out the irrelevant is what allows us to focus and sustain attention on whatever it is we are trying to do.

 However, this very human tendency also can be dangerous.
-All manner of physical injuries occur simply when a person’s mind is unprepared to respond the unexpected.
-Thieves and pickpockets on crowded street often make off with their loot as unnoticed as they were unexpected.
-Potential assassins who look like ordinary spectators escape notice.
+All manner of physical injuries can happen when a person’s mind is unprepared to respond to the unexpected.
+An otherwise careful driver may fail to notice a pet or a pedestrian who steps into their path outside the confines of a marked intersection.
+Thieves and pickpockets on crowded streets often make off with their loot as unnoticed as they were unexpected.

-All of this is why I was dismayed to read reports of a recently released scientific study that provided clear evidence of a neural basis for these differing perceptual styles – and yet characterized this as a “dysfunction” among the dyslexic group.
+All of this is why I was dismayed in 2016 when I read scientific research that provided clear evidence of a neural basis for these differing perceptual styles – and yet characterized this as a “dysfunction” among the dyslexic group.
 See: Dysfunction of Rapid Neural Adaptation in Dyslexia (Neuron, December 2016)

-Although this experiment suffers from the problem endemic to all fMRI studies in that fMRI machines are annoyingly noisy , the data at least supports an inference of a distinctive difference in mental processing patterns, even if ignoring the sounds emitted by the machine is one more thing that the non-dyslexics are better at.
+Although this experiment suffered from the problem endemic to all fMRI studies in that fMRI machines are annoyingly noisy, the data at least suggested a distinctive difference in mental processing patterns, even if ignoring the sounds emitted by the machine is one more thing that the non-dyslexics were better at.

-If the researchers had left it at that, then it would be a sound study.
+If the researchers had left it at that, then it would have been a solid study.

-Somehow I suspect that if the results had been the opposite — if the dyslexic group had shown less sustained brain activity rather than more — these researchers would have also argued that as evidence of a brain dysfunction.
-(And I certainly have read my share of research reports where less brain activity is viewed as an indication of weakness, whereas more intense brain activity is described as evidence of overwork or inefficiency.)
+Somehow I suspect that if the results had been the opposite — if the dyslexic group had shown less sustained brain activity rather than more — those researchers would have been just as ready to label the opposite trend as evidence of a brain dysfunction.
+I certainly have read my share of research reports that do exactly that: if brain scans show less activity among dyslexic subjects, it is said to indicate a weakness; when the research shows more intense brain activity, it is described as evidence of overwork or inefficiency.

 Given that reading is something new and difficult that humans do, it is logical to conclude that difficulties in reading may arise from some difference in brain structure or function not directly related to learning to read.
 But it certainly does not follow that the difference is a defect or “dysfunction.”
 Maybe early humans did not evolve to read War and Peace or mentally track ball tosses, but they did evolve to avoid being stalked by tigers hidden among the rushes, bitten by snakes dropping from the trees, or snatched away by crocodiles lurking in still ponds.